How to Lead a Remote Team: The Complete Guide

 Mixing Synchronous and Asynchronous

-One of the best ways to include all profiles is not to concentrate everything in real-time.
+One of the best ways to include all profiles is not to concentrate everything live.

 Synchronous works well for: